Summer terms and conditions

 means the Summer School website at https://www.sussex.ac.uk/study/summer-school.

-means all the fees for a Session on the Undergraduate Summer School and Physics Undergraduate Summer School including (but not limited to) Tuition Fees, accommodation and social activities for each Session as stated on Our Website and set out in Your Offer.
+means all the fees for the Undergraduate Summer School and Graduate Summer School including (but not limited to) Tuition Fees, accommodation and social activities as stated on Our Website and set out in Your Offer.

 means the online information for the Summer School as at the date we make an offer to You.